udemy-jverd/project-manager/README.md

 # Drag'n drop

-A typescript drag'n drop project from the typescript Udemy course.
+A typescript project management app from the typescript Udemy course.

 ### Install dependencies